Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

   + Remove `specTexture`.
 + Pathfinder's lens is black.
   + Just hide the lens' mesh altogether.
 The emission is on head.

+## Issues

+If you encounter any issues, **make an issue on Github** and **describe what you encounter as complete as possible**.
+Including posting **error messages, blender version and relevant file tree** (e.g. material folder).

+Before you post an issue, you can **reinstall the addon with the newest version** and try again.
+Sometimes this helps.